Refined universality for critical KCM: upper bounds: Semi-directed models

 \begin{defn}[Semi-directed mesoscopic SG] Let $\cU$ be semi-directed.
 For $i\in[4k]$ we define $\SG^\bone(\L^{(\Ni+i+1)})$ by CBSEP-extending $\L^{(\Ni+i)}$ by $l^{(\Ni+i)}$ in direction $u_i$. \end{defn} We then turn to bounding $\g(\L^{(\Ni+4k)})$ (recall \cref{subsec:poincare}). \begin{thm} Let $\cU$ be semi-directed (class \ref{loglog}).
 Then

-\end{thm} The proof proceeds exactly like \cref{th:log2}, except that the first two steps are much more delicate.
+\end{thm} The rest of \cref{subsec:loglog:meso} is dedicated to the proof of \cref{th:loglog:meso}.
+The proof proceeds exactly like \cref{th:log2}, except that the first two steps are much more delicate.
 Namely, they require taking into account the internal structure of $\SG^\bone(\L^{(\Ni)})$ on all scales down to $0$.
 This structure is, alas, rather complex (recall \cref{fig:East:internal:loglog}) and also not symmetric w.r.t.\ the reflection interchanging $u_0$ and $u_{2k}$.
-This is not unexpected and is, to some extent, the crux of semi-directed models. \begin{proof}[Proof of \cref{th:loglog:meso}] As before, we define $\L_1^{(i)},\L_2^{(i)},\L_3^{(i)}$ by \cref{def:L123} for $i\in[\Ni,\Ni+4k)$.
-The next definitions are illustrated in \cref{fig:bSG:loglog} and are the analogue of \cref{def:bSG:log2}, but taking into account \cref{def:SG:internal:loglog}.
+This is not unexpected and is, to some extent, the crux of semi-directed models.